trizen/bacovia/README.md

 # DESCRIPTION

-As shown in the above example, it supports a variety of types, which are described bellow:

-* Symbol
-    - symbolic value: `Symbol(name)`
-* Fraction
-    - symbolic fraction: `Fraction(numerator, denominator)`
+The types support by this library are described bellow:

-* Power
+* Symbol(name)

-    - symbolic exponentiation: `Power(base, power)`
+Represents a symbolic value.

-* Log
+* Fraction(numerator, denominator)

-    - symbolic natural logarithm: `Log(x)`
+Represents a symbolic fraction.

-* Exp
+* Power(base, power)

-    - symbolic natural exponentiation: `Exp(x)`
+Represents symbolic exponentiation in a symbolic base.

-* Sum
+* Log(x)

-    - symbolic sum: `Sum(a, b, c)`
+Represents the natural logarithm of a symbolic value.

-* Product
+* Exp(x)
-    - symbolic product: `Product(a, b, c)`

-Each type communicates with all the other types recursively.

-The library also has built-in support for alternative representations (provided by the method `.alternatives`), which uses common mathematical identities to symbolically create equivalent expressions from the self-expression.
+Represents the natural exponentiation of a symbolic value.

+* Sum(a, b, c, ...)

+Represents a symbolic summation of an arbitrary (finite) number of values.

+* Product(a, b, c, ...)

+Represents a symbolic product of an arbitrary (finite) number of values.

 # SPECIAL METHODS

+An interesting feature is the support for alternative representations (provided by the method `.alternatives`), which uses common mathematical identities to symbolically create equivalent expressions from the self-expression.

-The special methods provided by this library:
+Bellow we describe the special methods provided by this library:

 * `.alternatives()`

-    - returns an array with alternative representations of the self-expression.
+Returns an array with alternative representations of the self-expression.
-* `.simplify()`
-    - returns a simplification of the self-expression.
-* `.pretty()`
-    - returns a human-readable stringification of the self-expression.

-Example for `.alternatives()`:

 ```ruby
 Exp(Log(3) * 2).alternatives.each { .say }
 ```